What tanks are currently in service with Russia? Tank division Modern tank forces

 Source: Globalfirepower, Military Industrial Courier

-Not all of the almost 64 thousand vehicles that the USSR had in the troops and in storage at the beginning of 1990 survived the upheavals of the 90s.
-Significant quantities of them were handed over to the governments of the newly formed independent states.
-The Russian army has been reduced.
-In addition, the federal government could not contain too much technology.
+Not all of the nearly 64 thousand vehicles that the USSR had in service and in storage at the beginning of 1990 survived the upheavals of the 90s.
+Significant quantities of them were transferred to the governments of the newly formed independent states.
+The Russian army has shrunk.
+In addition, the federal government could not maintain too much equipment.

 Since the appearance of the first Russian “Tsar Tank” in 1915 with a three-wheeled mechanism, the models of Soviet armored vehicles have undergone significant changes.